 Rewards and slashing align validator and token holder interests which helps keep the network secure, robust and performant.

 Note: Slashing is not enabled on Mainnet at this time.

 In order to stake tokens on VLX, you first will need to transfer some VLX into a wallet that supports staking, then follow the steps or instructions provided by the wallet to create a stake account and delegate your stake.
 Different wallets will vary slightly in their process for this but the general description is below.

-There are two options for staking in the Velas system — creating your own pool and becoming a validator or Join an existing pool as a delegator.
+There are two options for staking in the Velas system — start your own node and become a validator or join as a delegator.

 - To become a Validator user should have at least 1 mln of VLX Tokens